Admire Switzerland's traditional Appenzell villages

 Explore the beautiful Berner Oberland landscape

 Explore the Berner Oberland, a major tourist area that flourishes with spectacular scenery including famous peaks (Jungfrau, Mönch and Eiger), mountain lakes, alpine streams and wild flowers.
-As well as Europe's highest railway, the region is home to such celebrated resorts as Adelboden, Grindelwald and Interlaken.
+As well as the Brienz-Rothorn-railway, which is over 125 years old, the region is home to such celebrated resorts as Adelboden, Grindelwald and Interlaken.

 Fall for rail travel on the Glacier Express